EliEladElrom/react-tutorials/README.md

 If you mastering Angular, I invite you to checkout my angular-tutorials: https://github.com/EliEladElrom/angular-tutorials.

 If you struggle with React / React related libraries or have a burning question or an issue in your project that needs help with, I invite you to take my quick survey https://forms.gle/5Va5s9x6NhcWVdn28.
-I will be giving away a report about the top React libraries you should learn in 2020 that can bust your project and improve your skills and productivity: https://forms.gle/5Va5s9x6NhcWVdn28
+I will be giving away a report about the top React libraries you should learn in 2020 that can bust your project and improve your skills and productivity.

 Table of content
 ----------------